Norfolk Catholic powers past Oakland-Craig in upset win

 The junior led the Knights on the ground with 23 carries for 142 yards and three touchdowns.

-Oakland-Craig took their next drive to Norfolk Catholic’s 20, but a holding penalty and a sack by Nolan Fennessey pushed them back 16 yards.
+Oakland-Craig took its next drive to Norfolk Catholic’s 20, but a holding penalty and a sack by Nolan Fennessey pushed them back 16 yards.

 A play after Tavis Uhling’s eight-yard run, Gatewood dropped back to pass and was forced to his left.
 He then threw the ball to the end zone where he found Connor Guill waiting with the catch.
 Gatewood then found Thomsen for a two-point conversion and the orange and black took an 8-7 lead.

-Gatewood would complete his day completing four of hism 10 passes for 76 yards and a touchdown.
+Gatewood would complete his day completing four of his 10 passes for 76 yards and a touchdown.
 He also had 16 carries for 42 yards and a touchdown.

 Gatewood wasted little time on his next drive.
-After an incompletion to start things off, he found Guill up the middle for a 31-yard gain.
+After an incompletion, he found Guill up the middle for a 31-yard gain.
 He would carry the ball on each of Oakland-Craig’s next four plays, capped off by a one-yard touchdown run to tie the game.

 Jeremiah Druckenmiller lined up for the ensuing PAT, his first of the game.
 His kick had enough height to make it through, but it was just a little too far right and it hit the right goalpost.